RootKit-Org/AI-Aimbot/README.md

 **We are always looking for new Volunteers to join our Champions!
 If you have any ideas for videos or programs, let us know!**

+### Custom Aimbots
+If you have some new functionality you have added to the bot you would like to show off and have people learn from, put it in here and send a Pull Request!

+Just add a folder to the `customScripts` folder with your github name and inside put your all your code and a `readme.md` explaining what they are and what they do.

+For an example, look at the `example-user` folder in `customScripts`.

 ### Custom Models
 If you trained your own model, then submit a PR with it!

-Just add a folder to the `custom` folder with your github name and inside put your `model(s)` and a `readme.md` explaining what they are and how you made them.
+Just add a folder to the `customModels` folder with your github name and inside put your `model(s)` and a `readme.md` explaining what they are and how you made them.

-For an example, look at the `example-user` folder in `custom`.
+For an example, look at the `example-user` folder in `customModels`.

 Another view of the layout -